Skip to content

 • Eternal mosaics never expire.
 This is the recommended choice for most use cases, such as currencies or permanent access rights.

 • Expiring mosaics have a duration expressed in blocks.
 If a duration is provided, the maximum allowed value in Symbol is 10 years (3650 days).
 Once this period ends, the mosaic expires and can no longer be transferred or used in transactions.
-Balances remain in accounts but are effectively frozen.
+Balances remain in accounts but are effectively frozen, and no new mosaics can be created with the same mosaic ID.

 Warning